 Whenever I go to a pond and garden center, I always see channel cats so I was really tempted to let them swim around with my koi.
 In some cases, they can actually be decent pond mates.

 The problem, as I found out the hard way, is that the domestic albino variants you usually see in fish stores can grow to around 5 feet in length.
-Some material that I’ve read suggests they can get even bigger depending on what kind of food is avaiable for them in your pond.
+Some material that I’ve read suggests they can get even bigger depending on what kind of food is available for them in your pond.

 At that size, they’re pretty free to swallow small and even medium-sized koi fish whole, which is exactly why you’ve got to be careful letting them live together.

 So, can channel catfish live with koi?
 Yes if they are similar in size or the koi are larger.
-Full size channel catfish that are several feet in length should not be introduced into a koi pond.
-Instead, it’s best to get similar sized fish and let them grow up together.
+Full-size channel catfish that are several feet in length should not be introduced into a koi pond.
+Instead, it’s best to get similar-sized fish and let them grow up together.